Engineering, Sciences and Technology 2014 Career Fair

 For companies seeking candidates for engineering, computer science, IT, or science positions, this event is for you.
 Meet students from all levels, for your co-ops, internships or full-time positions.

-Employers seeking more information or to register, please click here.
+Employers seeking career fair and registration information, please click here.

 Organizations that recruit UMass Amherst engineers often ask us about ways to improve their visibility and recruitment efforts on campus.
 The Engineering Career and Student Development Center offers a unique opportunity for organizations to expand their presence on campus, while also contributing to the positive development of potential future employees.